Steffo99/sophon/README.md

 </div>

-> [!Danger]
+> [!Alert]
 >
-> This project has been superseded by the NextPyther project.
+> This project has been superseded by the NextPyter project.

 ## Links